AdaCore/spark2014/docs/ug/en/source/how_to_use_gnatprove_in_a_team.rst

   * The objects themselves have valid values for their type when read.

-  GNATprove might issue warnings to alert the user about possible unsoundness in this case.
+  A warning is guaranteed to be issued in problematic cases.

 .. index:: Valid; limitation